sleekcms/sleekcms-client/README.md

 # SleekCMS Client

-Official JavaScript/TypeScript client library for [SleekCMS](https://sleekcms.com) - a modern headless CMS.
+Official JavaScript/TypeScript client for [SleekCMS](https://sleekcms.com) - a headless CMS that lets you manage content and deliver it via API.

 ## Installation